(Hydroxyethyl)methacrylate: Synthesis

-Both these methods give also some amount of ethylene glycol dimethacrylate.
-During polymerization of hydroxyethylmethacrylate, it works as crosslinking agent.
+Both approaches also yield small amounts of ethylene glycol dimethacrylate, a polymer crosslinking agent.

 Properties

 Hydroxyethylmethacrylate is completely miscible with water and ethanol, but its polymer is practically insoluble in common solvents.
 Its viscosity is 0.0701 Pa⋅s at 20°C and 0.005 Pa⋅s at 30°C. During polymerization, it shrinks by approximately 6%.

 Applications

 Contact lenses

 In 1960, O. Wichterle and D. Lím described its use in synthesis of hydrophilic crosslinked networks, and these results had great importance for manufacture of soft contact lenses.
 Polyhydroxyethylmethacrylate is hydrophilic: it is capable of absorbing from 10 to 600% water relative to the dry weight.
 Because of this property, it was one of the first materials to be used in the manufacture of soft contact lenses.

 Use in 3D printing

-Hydroxyethylmethacrylate lends itself well to applications in 3D printing as it cures quickly at room temperature when exposed to UV light in the presence of photoinitiators.
+Hydroxyethylmethacrylate lends itself well to applications in sterolithography as it cures quickly at room temperature when exposed to UV light in the presence of photoinitiators.
 It may be used as a monomeric matrix in which 40nm silica particles are suspended for 3D glass printing.
-When combined with a suitable blowing agent such as BOC anhydride it forms a foaming resin which expands when heated.
+When combined with a suitable blowing agent such as an organic carbonate (e.g BOC anhydride) it forms a foaming resin which expands when heated.